Who is the Top Investor In Natera Inc. (NTRA)?

 Sponsored

-The stock witnessed a 16.64% gain in the last 1 month and extending the period to 3 months gives it a 3.75%, and is -5.41% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.19% over the week and 5.89% over the month.
+The stock witnessed a 20.82% gain in the last 1 month and extending the period to 3 months gives it a 44.89%, and is 12.45% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.09% over the week and 5.39% over the month.

 Natera Inc. (NTRA) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for Natera Inc. (NTRA) is a “Overweight”.
-14 analysts offering their recommendations for the stock have an average rating of 1.80, where 1 rate it as a Hold and 2 think it is a “Overweight”.
-10 of the analysts rate the stock as a “Buy”.
+Analyst recommendations provided by FactSet shows that the consensus forecast for Natera Inc. (NTRA) is a “Buy”.
+14 analysts offering their recommendations for the stock have an average rating of 1.80, where 0 rate it as a Hold and 2 think it is a “Overweight”.
+11 of the analysts rate the stock as a “Buy”.
 1 analysts have rated the stock as a Sell or Underperform.

 Natera Inc. is expected to release its quarterly report on 05/04/2023.The EPS is expected to shrink by -83.70% this year